 The Battle of the Crater, part of the Siege of Petersburg, took place on July 30, 1864, between the Confederate Army of Northern Virginia, commanded by General Robert E. Lee, and the Union Army of the Potomac, commanded by Maj.
 Gen. George G. Meade (under the direct supervision of the general-in-chief, Lt.
 Gen.Ulysses S. Grant).

-On July 30, Union forces exploded a 8,000 lb mine in blowing a gap in the Confederate defenses.
-The attack was a failure resulting in thousands of Union and Confederate casualties.
+On July 30, Union forces exploded an 8,000 lb mine to blow a gap in the Confederate defenses.
+Less seasoned white troops were sent in after the explosion and cut down.
+Colored units were sent in to save them and further massacred while in a poor position.
+The attack was a failure resulting in thousands of Union casualties.
 The Confederates launched several counterattacks.
 The breach was sealed off, and Union forces were repulsed with severe casualties.
 The siege lasted another eight months.

-In 1869, Susan Goodhand, daughter Martha Sudler nee Goodhand, and Susan’s son-in-law J. Morling Sudler, later sold land known as “Mass Tract” to Emory Chase Sr., Emory Chase Jr., and Levi Chase, and to son-in-law John Jeffers (husband of Mary Jane Chase).
-Mass tract adjoined the lands of Lemuel Roberts and James Dudley according to the deed.
+In 1869, Susan Goodhand, three years after the close of the war, daughter Martha Sudler nee Goodhand, and Susan’s son-in-law J. Morling Sudler, later sold land known as “the Moss Tract” to Emory Chase Sr., Emory Chase Jr., and Levi Chase, and to son-in-law John Jeffers (husband of Mary Jane Chase).
+Moss Tract directly adjoined the lands of Lemuel Roberts and James Dudley according to the deed.
 Emory Chase Sr. acquired two fifths and other purchasers –the remaining three fifths.
-The Emory Chase senior and junior relationship is confirmed in this deed.
+The father and son relationship between Emory Chase Senior and

 Asbury Johnson’s 1866 will, just one year after the Civil War ends, shows he was an industrious farmer with dozens of farming tools, cows and horses.
 But he also owned items that suggested his eyes were on the horizon.
 He owned a looking glass, 3 pictures, and a clock.
 He wasn’t rich, but he was free and able to leave an inheritance that included money to each of his seven children and wife.